Issues MobilizationV

 Funding and Reporting

 For approved requests, NAR staff will coordinate disbursement of funds with grant recipients.
 When legally permitted, NAR will disburse grant payments through submission of vendor invoices to NAR.
-Upon completion of the campaign, grant recipients must submit a Post-Campaign Report to NAR staff describing the issue campaign, support provided and outcome.
+Upon completion of the campaign, grant recipients must submit a post-campaign report to NAR staff describing the issue campaign, support provided, and outcome.